Rock Your Code: Coding Standards for Microsoft.NET

 - Joseph D. – I saw this presentation and was a little shell-shocked about all the things that the other courses (Pluralsight, MVA, Channel 9) failed to state.

-- Dong C.: As a programmer spending all last a few weeks hunting for a memory leak problem and race conditions, this session hit to the exact bad habits we have made into the C# code.
+- Dong C.: As a programmer spending all last a few weeks hunting for a memory leak problem and race conditions, this session hit the exact bad habits we have made into the C# code.

 - Derick L.: The content was spot-on.
 It’s interesting how often the same issues crop up in our work as software developers.
 There are many common pitfalls, and the presentation covered a number of them well.
 I like how real code was used in the presentation.
-These are not arbitrary contrivances; they are real issues, that happen in the real world, and have real impact.
+These are not arbitrary contrivances; they are real issues, that happen in the real world, and have a real impact.
 I think our jobs would be a lot easier if we all spent just a few extra minutes here and there thinking about the impact of our design choices.

 - Bob R. – Excellent presentation on code performance.
 David showed us how, why, and to what degree various coding methods improved the performance of an application.
 Lots of tips and tricks!